deggis/8bishops/README.md

  * board size is 5x4
  * bishops move diagonally
  * bishops can't move through existing bishops
- * in no position bishop should be put to a position where it can be attacked by enemy color
+ * a bishop should never be put to a position where it can be attacked by the enemy color

 Starting position: